Magotchi/lpid-core-documents/LPID core documents.md

 When NONE OF THE ABOVE receives a majority vote, all candidates on that ballot shall become ineligible for re-nomination for the same office at the same convention.
 The next order of business shall be the re-opening of nominations from the floor for the office, and election shall proceed according to Article IX of this constitution until such time as the vacancy has been filled or the conventions elects by a two-thirds vote not to select a candidate.

-### SECTION 3

-The platform, exclusive of the Statement of Principles, shall be adopted on a plank-by-plank basis by the delegates in attendance at the 1976 Regular Convention.
-Each plank must receive approval by a vote of two-thirds of the voting delegates for inclusion in the Platform.

 ### RULE 3: Platform

-### SECTION 4

 The platform may be amended at each succeeding Regular Convention after 1976 by deletion, substitution, or addition of any plank.
 A plank may be deleted by a simple majority of the Convention delegates.
 The substitution of a new plank for an old plank, or the addition of a new plank, shall require approval by a vote of two-thirds of the delegates present and voting.